 4. What types of materials are eligible for loan in the PLAC program?

 Books and non-book materials.
 Each public library will annually determine what types of materials will be loaned to PLAC cardholders, but at least books that normally circulate must be available for loan.

 5. Who is eligible for a PLAC?

 Anyone who holds a valid library card issued by a public library in the state.
 To receive a Public Library Access Card you must have a “resident” or a non-resident library card, I.C.
 4-23-7.1-5.1.
-The fee for a nonresident card is at least the sum of $25.00 or the library’s operating fund expenditure per capita if that amount is greater than $25.00 plus the PLAC fee.
+The fee for a nonresident card is at least $25.00 or the library’s operating fund expenditure per capita if that amount is greater than $25.00 plus the PLAC fee.